 A.1 Motivation

 Recommendations for point-to-point and point-to-multi point optical access systems, such as the G-PON (G.984 series), XG-PON (G.987 series), XGS-PON (G.9807 series), and NG-PON2 (G.989 series), have allowed telecommunications manufacturers to develop inter-operable optical access equipment, by which Fibre To The X (FTTx) has become reality.
 Practical experience with the design and deployment will necessitate revision of these Recommendations to include, for example, enhanced services, better interoperability, higher split ratios, longer reach, and increased capacity.

+Fibre networks can be brought closer to users' premises than hybrid fibre-coaxial (HFC) networks, although HFC is still widely used in developed countries and expected to be used in some developing countries as the primary cable access infrastructure.
+Fibre technology enables transmission of multichannel digital television signals in the form of RF as in the HFC networks.
+It can also provide high capacity (10Gbps or more) in the forward and return channel in the form of high-speed digital signals such as IP, which is required for the provision of typical cable television services, including interactive ones.
+Although several Recommendations on optical access networks have been developed to transmit high quality television signals, further study on the interworking and interfaces between digital video systems and fibre networks is needed.

 To provide new features in optical access, such as wavelength division multiple access (WDMA) and hybrid xDMA/yDMA systems, will necessitate the development of new Recommendations.